 - 1. The Crypto Officer must set all file security attribute to require a PIN for all Sign operations. - 2.
 The Crypto Officer must set all file security attribute to require External Authenticate for all write operations. - 3.
 The Crypto Officer must set all security attribute of key file to require External Authenticate and Key Encryption for all key update operations. - 4.
-The Crypto Officer must set the minimum length of PIN as 8 digits. - 5.
-The firmware of smart card inhibits the read capability of key files (except RSA public key). - 6.
-The Crypto Officer must set the PIN Policies for the Crypto Officer and Card Holder to have a minimum length of eight bytes (characters). - 7.
-The Crypto Officer must set the incorrect PIN counter to three failed attempts before locking the card. - 8.
-The Card Holder must enter a valid PIN.
+The firmware of smart card inhibits the read capability of key files (except RSA public key). - 5.
+The Crypto Officer must set the PIN Policies for the Crypto Officer and Card Holder to have a minimum length of eight bytes (characters). - 6.
+The Crypto Officer must set the maximum failure attempts before locking the corresponding authentication keys or PIN to against attack. - 7.
+The Card Holder must enter a valid PIN to begin usage his/her own card.